zappascout/devil_notes-sources/docs/notes_16_devil.md

 diminished as machines approach the complexity of living things.

 ==I visited leaders of a well-funded EU-ccordinated program of research into UC==:
 See "[Break the Mould][uc]," *The Sunday Times*, March 29, 2015.
-The *Times* has a paywall but as I write offers a free week's trial for £1.
+The *Times* has a paywall but as I write offers a week's trial for £1.
 [uc]:https://www.thetimes.com/article/break-the-mould-6hxng9pvh2g

 ==one researcher showed me how two chemicals, when mixed, formed